 - Visit the Tomball Railroad Depot.
 Splash at the splashpad, tour the depot and climb on the caboose.

 - Go to the Water Works Museum!
 Schedule a tour for your group.

-Good to know in Houston:
+Good to know all over Houston

 - There are free events in Houston happening everyday.
 Find the full event list HERE (which includes lots of free stuff to do in Houston)!

 - For ideas on what to do in Houston each week and fun places in Houston, sign up for this FREE NEWSLETTER!